scouten/ericscouten.dev/content/2023/iiw/index.md

 ## Session 5A: Trust Spanning Protocol for Muggles

-* Drummond Reed, Steering Committe member of the ToIP Foundation
+* Drummond Reed, Steering Committee member of the ToIP Foundation
 * Wenjing Chu, Steering Committee member of the ToIP Foundation
 * Sam Smith, Creator of KERI